Science, technology, engineering, and mathematics: Qatar

 In Qatar, AL-Bairaq is an outreach program to high-school students with a curriculum that focuses on STEM, run by the Center for Advanced Materials (CAM) at Qatar University.
 Each year around 946 students, from about 40 high schools, participate in AL-Bairaq competitions.
-AL-Bairaq make use of project-based learning, encourages students to solve authentic problems, and inquires them to work with each other as a team to build real solutions.
+AL-Bairaq makes use of project-based learning, encourages students to solve authentic problems, and inquires them to work with each other as a team to build real solutions.
 Research has so far shown positive results for the program.

 Singapore

-STEM is part of the Applied Learning Programme (ALP) that the Singapore Ministry of Education (MOE) has been promoting since 2013, and currently, all secondary schools have such a programme.
+STEM is part of the Applied Learning Programme (ALP) that the Singapore Ministry of Education (MOE) has been promoting since 2013, and currently, all secondary schools have such a program.
 It is expected that by 2023, all primary schools in Singapore will have an ALP.
 There are no tests or exams for ALPs.
-The emphasis is for students to learn through experimentation – they try, fail, try, learn from it and try again.
-The MOE actively supports schools with ALPs to further enhance and strengthen their capabilities and programmes that nurtures innovation and creativity.
+The emphasis is for students to learn through experimentation – they try, fail, try, learn from it, and try again.
+The MOE actively supports schools with ALPs to further enhance and strengthen their capabilities and programs that nurture innovation and creativity.

-The Singapore Science Centre established a STEM unit in January 2014, dedicated to igniting students’ passion for STEM.
-To further enrich students’ learning experiences, their Industrial Partnership Programme (IPP) creates opportunities for students to get early exposure to the real-world STEM industries and careers.
-Curriculum specialists and STEM educators from the Science Centre will work hand-in-hand with teachers to co-develop STEM lessons, provide training to teachers and co-teach such lessons to provide students with an early exposure and develop their interest in STEM.
+The Singapore Science Centre established a STEM unit in January 2014, dedicated to igniting students' passion for STEM.
+To further enrich students' learning experiences, their Industrial Partnership Programme (IPP) creates opportunities for students to get early exposure to real-world STEM industries and careers.
+Curriculum specialists and STEM educators from the Science Centre will work hand-in-hand with teachers to co-develop STEM lessons, provide training to teachers, and co-teach such lessons to provide students with early exposure and develop their interest in STEM.

 Thailand

-In 2017, Thai Education Minister Dr Teerakiat Jareonsettasin said after the 49th Southeast Asia Ministers of Education Organisation (SEAMEO) Council Conference in Jakarta that the meeting approved the establishment of two new SEAMEO regional centres in Thailand.
+In 2017, Thai Education Minister Teerakiat Jareonsettasin said after the 49th Southeast Asia Ministers of Education Organisation (SEAMEO) Council Conference in Jakarta that the meeting approved the establishment of two new SEAMEO regional centers in Thailand.
 One would be the STEM Education Centre, while the other would be a Sufficient Economy Learning Centre.

-Teerakiat said that the Thai government had already allocated Bt250 million over five years for the new STEM centre.
-The centre will be the regional institution responsible for STEM education promotion.
-It will not only set up policies to improve STEM education, but it will also be the centre for information and experience sharing among the member countries and education experts.
-According to him, “This is the first SEAMEO regional centre for STEM education, as the existing science education centre in Malaysia only focuses on the academic perspective.
-Our STEM education centre will also prioritise the implementation and adaptation of science and technology.”
+Teerakiat said that the Thai government had already allocated Bt250 million over five years for the new STEM center.
+The center will be the regional institution responsible for STEM education promotion.
+It will not only set up policies to improve STEM education, but it will also be the center for information and experience sharing among the member countries and education experts.
+According to him, "This is the first SEAMEO regional center for STEM education, as the existing science education center in Malaysia only focuses on the academic perspective.
+Our STEM education center will also prioritize the implementation and adaptation of science and technology."

 The Institute for the Promotion of Teaching Science and Technology has initiated a STEM Education Network.
-Its goals are to promote integrated learning activities and improve student creativity and application of knowledge, and to establish a network of organisations and personnel for the promotion of STEM education in the country.
+Its goals are to promote integrated learning activities improve student creativity and application of knowledge, and establish a network of organations and personnel for the promotion of STEM education in the country.